free-audio/clap/conventions/extension-id.md

 When the extension is migrating from draft to stable, its extension ID must not change.

-All extensions must go first though a draft phase.
+All extensions must go though the draft phase first.

 ## For factory ID